About Flashpaper

 Technical Details

 - Every secret has a TTL.
-Expired secrets are purged and cannot be recovered.
+Expired secrets are purged automatically and cannot be recovered.

 Transport & caching